JoepKockelkorn/joepkockelkorn.com/content/blog/loaders-in-angular.md

 };
 ```

-Here we define a function which implement the `ResolveFn` interface.
+Here we define a function which implements the `ResolveFn` interface.
 It mainly
 comprises of three parts:

 - get some data from the route (the `id` param value)